vipinsun/TokenTaxonomyFramework-pub/tools/Readme.md

 - `--ts r --t 1 --s` is a query for a behavior with the symbol `r` and save it locally.
 This will fetch the roles behavior and save it in a folder `roles`.
 - `--u roles --t 1` will update the artifact from the roles folder saved in the previous example.
 - `--c phSKU --n sku --t 3` will create a new artifact, a behavior-set, called `sku` with a symbol phSKU.
+- `--d 89ff775c-27f1-494e-b31c-f3fb3a9527ac --n InvoiceToken` will create a template definition called InvoiceToken from the template formula with the UUID/Guid after the `--d`.

 ## Artifact Generator